batra98/obsidian-vault/Masters/colleges/Carnegie Mellon University..md

 - [[#**Resume/CV**|Resume/CV]] - Please submit in PDF format.
 - [[#**Letters of Recommendation (LOR)** |Three letters of recommendation]] - At least two letters should be from faculty or recent employers.
 - [[#**Unofficial Transcripts** |Transcripts]] - A PDF of your most recent transcript from each college and/or university you attended, even if no degree was granted.
+- A short (1-3 minutes) video of yourself.
+Tell us about you and why you are interested in the MSAII program.
+This is not a required part of the application process, but it is **STRONGLY** suggested.